Kernel-Based Distributed Q-Learning: A Scalable Reinforcement Learning Approach for Dynamic Treatment Regimes: Introduction

 \subsection{Problem setting}

-Given the data structure feature of Q-learning for DTRs, we are interested in Q-learning with $T$ stages whose state space $\mathcal S_t$ is an infinite continuous space and whose action space $\mathcal A_t$ is a discrete set of finite elements.
-We aim to search for a suitable hypothesis space, develop an appropriate optimization strategy, design an efficient algorithm to train high-quality Q-functions, and derive a DTR with solid theoretical guarantees.
+{We} are interested in Q-learning with $T$ stages whose state space $\mathcal S_t$ is an infinite continuous space and whose action space $\mathcal A_t$ is a discrete set of finite elements.
 To suit different chronic diseases, the proposed Q-learning algorithm for DTRs should be feasible, efficient, and theoretically sound for a large number of reward functions because different reward functions usually correspond to various chronic diseases \citep{padmanabhan2017reinforcement}.
 The setting of Q-learning in this paper is shown in Table \ref{Tab:setting}.

 As the starting point of Q-learning, hypothesis spaces regulate the format and properties of the Q-functions to be learned and determine the type of optimization models to be developed.
-Therefore, the selection of hypothesis spaces is a constant problem in Q-learning \citep{sugiyama2015statistical}.
-In particular, excessively large hypothesis spaces are beneficial for representing any Q-functions but inevitably require large computations, whereas excessively small hypothesis spaces lack expressive power and consequently exclude the optimal Q-functions.
-Linear spaces \citep{murphy2005generalization} and deep neural networks \citep{franccois2018introduction} are widely known hypothesis spaces for Q-learning, and they have been used successfully in various applications \citep{sutton2018reinforcement,kraus2020deep,oroojlooyjadid2022deep}.
-However, linear spaces have limited expressive power and cannot adapt to different reward functions, frequently performing poorly for chronic diseases, such as cancer and sepsis \citep[Sec.4]{yu2021reinforcement}, whereas deep neural networks lack solid theoretical guarantees and are usually time consuming (training a neural network for specific applications of deep Q-learning requires the tuning of a great number of parameters in nonconvex nonsmooth optimization models); moreover, the running mechanisms of deep Q-learning are difficult to identify.
-Given the requirement for Q-learning for DTRs to have a balance between having an expressive hypothesis space for quality guarantees and a small and simple hypothesis space for scalability, we are faced with the following challenge: \begin{problem} How can a hypothesis space be designed for Q-learning for DTRs that avoids the limitations of both linear spaces and deep neural networks simultaneously? \end{problem}
+Linear spaces \citep{murphy2005generalization} and deep neural networks \citep{franccois2018introduction} are widely known hypothesis spaces for Q-learning.
+However, linear spaces have limited expressive power and cannot adapt to different reward functions, frequently performing poorly for chronic diseases, such as cancer and sepsis \citep[Sec.4]{yu2021reinforcement}, whereas deep neural networks lack solid theoretical guarantees and are usually time consuming. {Since Q-learning for DTRs requires a perfect balance between an expressive hypothesis space for quality guarantees and a simple hypothesis space for scalability}, we are faced with the following challenge: \begin{problem} How can a hypothesis space be designed to equip Q-learning for DTRs to avoid the limitations of both linear spaces and deep neural networks simultaneously? \end{problem}